Close Menu

 Final Grade: B+

 Follow me on Twitter @chilidogsunday and follow us @WiscoHeroics1 for more great content!
-To read more of our articles and keep up to date on the latest in Wisconsin sports, click here.
+You can also check out our more articles and keep up to date on the latest Wisconsin sports,

 2020 season Baseball Brewers Jedd Gyorko Milwaukee Brewers MLB